 The JSON parameter is in milliseconds.
 We recommend 60 seconds (60000 ms) or longer granularity.
 Specifying a shorter interval will increase the message volume and could cause your deployment to incur additional charges.

-Collectors running on AWS EC2 instances can optionally collect AWS Metadata such as EC2 tags to make it easier to search for Host Metrics.
+Collectors running on Amazon EC2 instances can optionally collect AWS Metadata such as EC2 tags to make it easier to search for Host Metrics.
 For more information, see AWS Metadata Source for Metrics.

 Only one AWS Metadata Source for Metrics is required to collect EC2 tags from multiple hosts.